etc2251/OGFN-Matchmaker/README.md

 # OGFN-Matchmaker
 Works for Reload Backend, RebootGS, and should work for any backend or GS tbh.
-This logs ip's upon someone clicking start, you've been warned.
 # GS SIDED CODE:
 #include <iostream>
 #include <curl/curl.h>